marekzajac97/bf2-blender/docs/README.md

 - export visible mesh and collision mesh into the `Meshes` sub-directory in addition to saving ObjectTemplate's definition to a `.con` file

 **IMPORTANT**: Before exporting anything, the root of the whole mesh/ObjectTemplate hierarchy must be an [Active Object](https://docs.blender.org/manual/en/latest/scene_layout/object/selecting.html#selections-and-the-active-object)!

+## Known issues
+- Some vBF2 meshes and meshes exported with Autodesk 3ds Max may contain backfaces (another face defined over the same set of vertices but opossing normal directons).
+Such faces are (rightfully) illegal in Blender but for compatibility resons are supported by the add-on.
+To avoid duplication of vertices when importing a mesh, each double-sided face will be tagged using a custom [Attribute](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/attributes_reference.html) called `backface`.
+When exporting a mesh, each face having attribute `backface` set will be exported as double-sided.
+To see which faces will be treated as double-sided while in `Edit Mode` select `backface` from [Attributes in Object Data](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/object_data.html#attributes) and use [Select -> By Attribyte](https://docs.blender.org/manual/en/latest/modeling/meshes/selecting/by_attribute.html).
+To set or clear them use [Mesh -> Set Attribute](https://docs.blender.org/manual/en/latest/modeling/meshes/editing/mesh/set_attribute.html).
+- Blender does not support mesh deformations when using Object Space normal maps.
+This means most SkinnedMeshes will have shading issues when deformed/animated, no workaround found yet.
+- Blender does not allow to import custom tangent data, therefore when re-exporting meshes, vertex tangents always get re-calculated.
+This may increase the number of unique vertices being exported.
+Generated tangents may also be totally wrong if the normal map used was not generated using Mikk TSpace method (which Blender uses).

 # ObjectTemplate export guide